 Time worksheet:

 An additional practice sheet for time has been provided to reinforce what we have been learning.
-On Friday we have 2 tasks on time to do, and you will need to pick which one to use with your child, so please use this sheet to practise skills and to help you decide which task to choose tomorrow.
+On Friday we have an extension task to do, so please use these questions to practise skills that you will need.

-Interleaved practice
+Interleaved practise